Background and activities

 For a full list of publications see this pubmed link.

 - RAT3002 - Image Processing and Automated Classification

 - RAT3001 - Introduction to Medical Imaging Technology

 - RAT3104 - Advanced MR Physics: General Methods

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2018) Decidual inflammation in normal and preeclamptic pregnancies.
-Pregnancy Hypertension. vol. 13.
+- (2021) Decidual and placental NOD1 is associated with inflammation in normal and preeclamptic pregnancies.
+Placenta. vol. 105.

 - (2021) The reproducibility of deep learning-based segmentation of the prostate gland and zones on t2-weighted mr images.
 Diagnostics (Basel). vol. 11 (9).

 - (2021) Exploring the diagnostic potential of adding T2 dependence in diffusion-weighted MR imaging of the prostate.
 PLOS ONE. vol. 16 (5).

 - (2020) TLR3 expression by maternal and fetal cells at the maternal-fetal interface in normal and preeclamptic pregnancies.
 Journal of Leukocyte Biology.